White Florida woman sentenced to 25 years in prison for shooting Black neighbor in lengthy dispute

 Prosecutors said Owens had come to Lorincz’s home after her children complained that she had thrown roller skates and an umbrella at them, which Lorincz denied.
 Trial testimony showed Owens, a mother of four young children, was pounding on Lorincz’s door and yelling, leading Lorincz to claim self-defense in shooting her neighbor.

 Lorincz told detectives in a videotaped interview that she feared for her life.
-She also said she had been harassed for most of the three years she lived in the neighborhood.
+She also said she had been harassed for most of the three years she had lived in the neighborhood.
+Jurors who heard the trial evidence did not agree that the shooting was in self-defense.

+In a statement to the judge, Lorincz apologized to Owens' family but said she was “literally terrified” of Owens the night of the shooting.

+“I so wish I could go back and change things so she was still here,” Lorincz said.
+“I never intended to kill anyone.”

 There were protests in the Black community in Ocala when prosecutors took weeks to charge Lorincz with manslaughter, a lesser count than second-degree murder, which carries a potential life prison sentence.
 Marion County, which includes Ocala, has a Black population of about 12%, according to census figures.